mikeysight/waev_deepspeech/waev.md

 ###### an audio transcription service.

 ## Project Overview
-Waev is a web application that allows a user to upload an audio file to be transcribed and returned in line by line timecoded text format.
-The user can then request an .XML file of the transcript for external use.
-The application will be built with Vue with Django Rest Framework and utilize a python speech recognition package called SpeechRecognition, an audio package called FFmpeg, and the pydub audio manipulation module.
+Waev is an audio transcription service catered to readers and listeners.
+It allows users to transcribe audio files into timestamped, editable transcripts that facilitate the cross-referencing of a physical text with its corresponding audiobook dictation.

 ## Features